stackitcloud/stackit-cli/docs/stackit_opensearch_credentials_list.md

 ## stackit opensearch credentials list

-List all credentials' IDs for an OpenSearch instance
+Lists all credentials' IDs for an OpenSearch instance

 ### Synopsis

-List all credentials' IDs for an OpenSearch instance
+Lists all credentials' IDs for an OpenSearch instance.

 ```
 stackit opensearch credentials list [flags]